guptaprachee/Internship-work/README.md

 # Internship-work

 The main task here was to design a security system using IP webcam.
-This should include following functionality-
+This task includes following functionality-
 * Classification of face/person as known, unknown, danger.
 * Object detection(YOLO).
 * Gender and Age detection.